Hundreds stranded all night on snowy highway in Virginia

 Rao said they stopped their car engine at least 30 times to conserve gas and ran the heat just enough to get warm.
 They had some potato chips, nuts and apples to eat, but Rao did not want to drink any bottled water because she had a sprained ankle and did not think she could reach a makeshift restroom.

-Finally, around midmorning Tuesday, a tow truck driver appeared and cleared away snow, allowing the Raos and a couple of other cars back up and take the exit.
+Finally, around midmorning Tuesday, a tow truck driver appeared and cleared away snow, allowing the Raos and other cars back up and take the exit.

 “He was a messenger from God,” Rao said.
 “I literally was in tears.”